 Larger and more shapely breasts.
 A more confident and positive self-image.
 More proportional body shape.

 There are many choices in breast enlargement and we believe it is important to be given all of the options at the time of consultation.
 There are saline and gel implants, as well as expandable implants and shaped implants.
 The gel implants come in different consistencies with smooth or textured surfaces.
 The placement of the incision can also be in numerous locations.
 We take these considerations as well as the preoperative state of the breast, the size of the patient, her desires, activity levels, and address all of these at each and every consult.

 Using Vectra 3D computer imaging, we can usually show the result that we think will be pleasing to the patient and achievable surgically.
 This is truly a customized approach for each individual patient.
 Dr. Salzman’s surgery technique is likewise different than most.
 Having done thousands of breast enlargement procedures, he has been able to streamline these operations to allow an easier recovery for his patients.
 There is very little blunt tearing of tissues; all separating of tissues is done with an electric forceps.
-We find that under the muscle patients can get back to all but the most physical of activities in a just a few days.
+We find that under the muscle patients can get back to all but the most physical of activities in just a few days.
 We don’t put a lot of restrictions on what our patients can and cannot do.
 We also don’t place large constrictive bandages.
 We only place a small Band-Aid type dressing that is waterproof and will allow for bathing right away.
 There are questions that seem to come up a lot during consultation for breast augmentation and we can address those here.

 Types of Breast Implants